Will Baillieu

 Will Baillieu (born 15 August 1951) is an Australian rower.
 He competed in the men's coxed four event at the 1972 Summer Olympics.
 He is a brother of former Premier of Victoria, Ted Baillieu.

+Baillieu was a crew member of 1983 America's Cup winning Australia II.
+He was awarded the Medal of the Order of Australia in the 1984 Australia Day Honours.